 My love of writing started with reading the work of poets of color like Rupi Kaur, Fatimah Asghar, and Nayyirah Waheed.
 Their work reminds me to lead with vulnerability and see my identity as a strength.
 Now, when someone tells their story, the most powerful thing we can do is say, “I believe you.”

 a few things i’ve created

 A Seattle Times article for the Education Lab about the importance of representation in media and textbooks.

-A thesis about gentrification in the Central Area and the responsibility of tech companies.
-Learn more about my progress here.
+A website featuring stories about gentrification in the Central Area and the responsibility of tech companies.

 A blog about my travels around the world.

 When I'm not in class or at work, you can find me searching for new murals, creating Spotify playlists, and scoping out thrift stores in the Greater Seattle Area.